OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/provrole/README.md

         $ opendj/bin/ldapmodify -a -c --bindDN "cn=Directory Manager" --bindPassword password --hostname localhost --port 1389 --filename openidm/samples/roles/provrole/data/Example.ldif

-This sample should be run like the others using the following command:
+To run this sample, use the following command:

-        $ nohup ./startup.sh -p samples/roles/provrole > logs/console.out 2>&1&
+        $ ./startup.sh -p samples/roles/provrole

-in order to pick up the configuration that's provided here.
-The reconciliation of the external system (OpenDJ) can also performed easily via the UI by running reconciliation for the first mapping (DJ --> Managed User) in order to populate the user entries.
+Then create the Employee and Contractor roles, as you learned in the previous (crudops) sample.
+You can use the Admin UI or the REST interface to do this.

+When you have created the roles, reconcile the managed user repository with the external system (OpenDJ).
+The easiest way to do this is by using the Admin UI.
+From the Dashboard, click Select a Mapping.
+Click on the first mapping (System/Ldap/Account --> Managed User) and click Reconcile Now.
+This populates the managed user repository with the entries in OpenDJ.

 This sample provides all the information you need to cover the following use cases:

-* Update a role with an entitlement (called assignments in OpenIDM)
+* Update a role with an assignment (sometimes called an entitlement)
-* Assign a role to a user and observe the entitlements for that user
+* Assign a role to a user and observe the assignments for that user
-* Specify how entitlements will be propagated to an external system (OpenDJ)
+* Specify how assignments will be propagated to an external system (OpenDJ)
-* Deallocate a role from a user and observe how the entitlements are withdrawn from the external system
+* Deallocate a role from a user and observe how the assignments are withdrawn from the external system

-Note: throughout this document we refer to entitlements and assignments interchangeably, as they relate to roles.

 1. Update the Employee role to add the correct groups and employee type